lioneljuru/portifolio-project/README.md

 ### Event Management

 Only authenticated users can create, update, and delete events.
-Each event has fields like the event name, start, end and a list of invited users.
+Each event has fields like the title, description, start, end and an array of invited users.
 1. Create an Event
 2. Update an Event
 3. Delete an Event